flutter/website/src/release/breaking-changes/material-3-migration.md

 ## Summary

 The Material library has been updated to match the Material 3 Design spec.
 Changes include new components and component themes, updated component visuals, and much more.
 Many of these updates are seamless.
-You’ll see the new version of the widget when recompiling your app against the 3.16 (or later) release.
+You’ll see the new version of an affected widget when recompiling your app against the 3.16 (or later) release.
 But some manual work is also required to complete the migration.

 ## Migration guide

-Prior to the 3.16 release, you could opt in to the Material 3 changes by setting `useMaterial3` flag to true.
+Prior to the 3.16 release, you could opt in to the Material 3 changes by setting the `useMaterial3` flag to true.
 As of the Flutter 3.16 release (November 2023), useMaterial3 is true by default.

-By the way, you _can_ recapture Material 2 behavior in your app by setting `useMaterial3` to `false`.
+By the way, you _can_ recapture Material 2 behavior in your app by setting the `useMaterial3` to `false`.
 However, this is just a temporary solution.
 The `useMaterial3` flag _and_ the Material 2 implementation will eventually be removed as part of Flutter’s deprecation policy.